Private Attribute Inference from Images with Vision-Language Models: Conclusion

 \section{Conclusion}

-In this work, we presented the first exploration and evaluation of the privacy risks emerging from the inference capabilities of frontier VLMs.
-We examined the VLMs' capabilities of inferring private features from seemingly inconspicuous real-world online images by tackling two key issues: (1) To allow for a quantitative assessment, we constructed the first benchmark for evaluating the privacy-infringing inference capabilities of VLMs from seemingly benign online images that do not focus on the depiction of human subjects, and (2) we built a simple prompting scheme suitable for evaluating the full extent of potential private feature inferences by enabling the evasion of current safety filters.
+In this work, we conducted the first investigation of the privacy risks emerging from the inference capabilities of frontier VLMs by tackling two key challenges: (1) To allow for a quantitative assessment, we constructed the first dataset for evaluating privacy-infringing inference from inconspicuous online images, and (2) we built a simple prompting scheme suitable for evaluating the full extent of potential private attribute inferences by enabling the evasion of current safeguards.
+Our evaluation shows that built-in safeguards of models are easily evaded, enabling the best model to achieve 77.6\% overall accuracy.

-Concerningly, our evaluation shows that on the one hand, built-in safety filters of models are easily evaded, and on the other, the most capable model, \gptv{} \citep{gpt4v} already achieves 77.6\% accuracy across all features, remarkably close to human performance.
 Our results indicate that large-scale, automated, and highly accurate inferences of private attributes from images posted online are already becoming feasible.
 With current defenses lacking, we, therefore, aim to raise awareness with our findings and appeal to the community for an increased focus on mitigating privacy threats from inferences with frontier VLMs.